MystenLabs/sui/sui-execution/cut/README.md

 - If crate A depends on crate B, then when copies A' and B' are made, A' will depend on B' (not B).
-- If crate A (copied) depends on crate B (not copied) and refers to it by a relative path, the path in copy A' is fixed up to continue pointing to B
+- If crate A (copied) depends on crate B (not copied) and refers to it by a relative path, the path in copy A' continues pointing to B.
 - If crate C is a workspace member, then the copy, C', will also be added to the workspace members.
 - If crate C is a workspace exclude, then the copy, C', will also be